Cxmrykk/briar-protocol/README.md

 - Login sequence and Keep Alive packet exchange

 #### Goals:
+For version 1.8.9:

-- Support all packets (1.8.9)
+- Support all server/client bound packets
-- Microsoft Account Authentication (Client)
+- Microsoft Account Authentication
 - Server implementation

 #### Long Term:

-If the project reaches a certain stage in development, I might begin working on some of these goals:
+If the project reaches a certain stage in development, I might consider working on some of these features:
 - Protocol support for the latest version, and backwards compatibility
 - Superset projects (Full client or server implementation, for example)